Xopenex HFA Side Effects

 Generic Name: levalbuterol

-Note: This document contains side effect information about levalbuterol.
-Some of the dosage forms listed on this page may not apply to the brand name Xopenex HFA.
+Note: This page contains side effects data for the generic drug levalbuterol.
+It is possible that some of the dosage forms included below may not apply to the brand name Xopenex HFA.

 For the Consumer

 Applies to levalbuterol: inhalation aerosol powder, inhalation solution

 As well as its needed effects, levalbuterol (the active ingredient contained in Xopenex HFA) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking levalbuterol, check with your doctor immediately:More common